opelr/openxdf/README.md

 OpenXDF is a Python module built for interacting with [Open eXchange Data Format](http://openxdf.org/) files.

-OpenXDF files are Unicode-encoded, XML-formatted documents that provide header information for signal data.
+OpenXDF files are XML-based header files that provide all of the information necessary to interpret a signal data file.
 This module gives users simple methods of accessing the data stored in these documents, and helps associate the header information stored in `.xdf` files together with the raw data it's referencing.

 ## Table of Contents